Metrics in Detail

 FCR Success is demonstrated in a few ways:

 • Closed Conversations with only one Contact fulfilled by a response.
-For example, if a Customer calls and talks to an Agent and the Conversation is closed at the end of the call.
-Another example is if the call is answered and transferred outside of the Gladly and the Conversation is closed.
+For example, if a Customer calls and talks to an Agent, the Conversation is closed at the end of the call.
+Another example is if the call is answered and transferred outside of Gladly, and the Conversation is closed.

 • Closed Conversations with more than one Contact fulfilled by the response, where fulfilling one Contact fulfilled multiple Contacts.
 For example, if a Customer sends in an email and then chats in when the Agent responds to the chat, it fulfills both the chat Contact and the email Contact.

-• Closed Conversations like the two types above, also have outbound Contacts before the fulfillment happened on the inbound Contact(s).
-For example, if an Agent sent an outbound email, and then the Customer called in and got their questions answered.
-If, on the other hand, there are outbound Contacts after the fulfillment, the Conversation will be considered non-FCR, because the outbound Contacts are likely to signal that the Customer’s issue was not resolved and required follow-up.
+• Closed Conversations, like the two types above, also have outbound Contacts before the fulfillment happens on the inbound Contact(s).
+For example, if an Agent sends an outbound email, the Customer calls in and gets their questions answered.
+If, on the other hand, there are outbound Contacts after the fulfillment, the Conversation will be considered non-FCR because the outbound Contacts are likely to signal that the Customer’s issue was not resolved and required follow-up.

 Notes

 FCR metrics are attributed to the interval in which the Conversation closed.
-However, if that Conversation reopens & closes again, the FCR metrics may change as a result.
+However, if that Conversation reopens and closes again, the FCR metrics may change.

-There are some rare scenarios where the above definition is known to have gaps, though these are considered edge cases, and the metric will remain directionally quite accurate.
+There are some rare scenarios where the above definition is known to have gaps, though these are considered edge cases, and the metric will remain directionally entirely accurate.

 • Outbound Contacts after the inbound Contacts are fulfilled usually signal follow-up.
-However, for example, an Agent may decide to send helpful information on a new Channel like SMS after fulfilling a phone call or sending an email after fulfilling a chat session.
+However, for example, an Agent may send helpful information on a new Channel like SMS after fulfilling a phone call or sending an email after a chat session.
 This definition would consider that as non-FCR.

 • Typically, simultaneous active Contacts tend to be fulfilled by the same Contact.
-However, for example, an Agent and Customer may be interacting on SMS, and then the Customer may initiate a Chat.
-In this case, if the Agent fulfills the Chat on the first Channel (SMS), the Conversation will be considered FCR Success.
+However, for example, an Agent and Customer may interact via SMS, and then the Customer may initiate a Chat.
+If the Agent fulfills the Chat on the first Channel (SMS), the Conversation will be considered FCR Success.
 But if the Agent fulfills the Chat on the second channel (Chat), it will be considered non-FCR.

 The FCR definition described above applies to data beginning June 10, 2021.
 The previous definition described below is used in the “First Contact Resolution” and “First Contact Resolution by Agent” reports.